 With the right standover height, they’ll be able to get off the bike whenever necessary and feel they’re in full control.

-Forget the Training Wheels
+Forget the Training Wheels (Seriously!)

 I used to think training wheels were a great invention.